Hornbill-Docs/data-imports-guide/data-imports-guide/cloud-users/overview.md

 **To run a preview for an import configuration:**
 1. In **Configuration > Platform Configuration > Data > Cloud Data Imports**, in the list of imports, find the config you want and click its name.
 1. In any of the tabs, click **Run Import > Data Preview**.
-1. Click the Processing History tab, and then the date for the the most recent run.
+1. Click the Processing History tab, and then the date for the most recent run.
 1. In the Details tab, you can view the processing information.
     * The Details tab provides information about the import run as well as a summary of counts for records added and updated, new users added, roles granted, groups assigned, and any problems encountered.
     * The Log tab provides detailed information about each step of the run in chronological order.
 You can filter what you see in the log by source (System, iBridge, or Import) and by severity (Error, Warning, Notice, Info).